Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Solutions for a finite assembly of bubbles

 where the prefactor was determined from the requirement that the logarithmic singularities of $T(\zeta)$ at $\zeta=\pm1$ have the appropriate strength.
 In other words, when going around either one of these singularities (from one side of the cut to the other) the jump in $T(\zeta)$ must equal $\mathrm{i}2\pi(U-1)$, which corresponds to the width of the extended strip domain in the $\tau$-plane.

 Using (\ref{eq:SKratio}), one can rewrite (\ref{eq:Tprod}) in terms of the S-K prime functions:

-where the value of the constant $d$ is not relevant.
+where $b$ is an immaterial constant.
 Alternative derivations of this formula directly from the properties of the S-K prime function were given by \citet{Crowdy2009b} and \citet{GV2014}.
 The derivation presented above is arguably more intuitive in that it is based on the well-known method of images.

 For later use, it is convenient to make use of (\ref{eq:SKratio2}) and rewrite (\ref{eq:TSK}) in terms of the secondary prime functions $\Omega_{M}(\zeta,\alpha)$: